-Across our club, we have a range of causes we undertake or support, often with significant hands-on contribution.
+Across our club, we have a range of causes we support, often with significant hands-on contribution.
 There are club projects which have been running for years but we are always open to supporting new causes.

 In our community services we are very active in the services to the homeless and disadvantaged.

-Other areas of activity include drought relief and affected community support activities, support for LGBTI community activities such as the Mardi Gras and Fair Day; promotion of reading through the Sydney Story Factory, and in our local area meeting half of the cost of a new Defibrillator at the Fort Street School and supporting the Fort Street School Citizenship awards.
+Other areas of activity include drought relief and affected community support activities.
+We support our LGBTI community activities such as the Mardi Gras and Fair Day.
 We also marshal City2Surf and the Australia Wheel Day Race.

-We have been running a Climate & Peace committee at the Rotary Club of Sydney Cove for several years, working with the Environmental Sustainability Rotary Action Group, setting an example for the Rotary District.
-Together with advocacy on climate issues, we have several projects including a Climate & Peace Webinar that we are planning to start in early August 2020.
-Our aim is to also reduce the Club’s carbon footprint and to install solar panels in remote Fiji schools and to better resource their education resources.
+We have been running a Climate & Peace committee for several years, working with the Environmental Sustainability Rotary Action Group, setting an example for the Rotary District.
+Together with advocacy on climate issues, we have several projects including the Climate & Peace Forums.
+Our aim is to also reduce the Club’s carbon footprint and to install solar panels in remote Fiji schools.

 We have a large emphasis on youth leadership programs, such as Rotary Youth Leadership Awards (RYLA), Youth Exchange, National Science Forum and we will be supporting the Stand Tall initiative founded by our own member Nick Farr-Jones and his wife Angela to support Youth at Risk.